routegy/routegy-docs/app/docs/reference/templating.md

 ---
 title: "Templating | Reference"
-description: "How does templating work?"
+description: "How does templating in Routegy work?"
 ---

 # Templating